Misc

 "load data"

 Attempts to load data from a specified location.
 The puzzles in the "once ready do" slot are interpreted regardless of whether the attempt was a success.
-The retrieved data can be accessed via the loaded data puzzle.
+The retrieved data can be accessed via the loaded dataarrow-up-right puzzle.

 "send data"